|Position:||Assistant Coach (horizontal jumps)|

 Cell Phone: (510) 612-4417

 Nkosinza Balumbu, a five-time SEC triple jump champion as a collegian at Arkansas, enters his third year as a full-time coach for the Golden Bears in 2016, where he serves as jumps coach as well as plays a vital role in recruiting.

 Balumbu, a USATF level 2 certified coach who hails from Union City, Calif., and graduated from James Logan High School, worked as a volunteer assistant for the Cal program in 2013.
-He initially coached the sprinters and hurdlers, but finished the later part of the season with an extended role with the jumps program, helping the Bears Jumpers excel.
+He initially coached the sprinters and hurdlers, but finished the later part of the season with an extended role working with the jumps program, helping the Bears Jumpers excel.

-During Balumbu’s time as a student-athlete at Arkansas, he won five SEC title in the triple jump and was a seven-time All-American while being coached by Hall of Fame coach, Dick Booth.
-He captured the 2008 NCAA triple jump title and was the last individual national champion for legendary coach John McDonnell.
+During Balumbu’s time as a student-athlete at Arkansas, he won five SEC titles in the triple jump and was a seven-time All-American while being coached by Hall of Fame coach, Dick Booth.
+He captured the 2008 NCAA triple jump title and was the last individual national champion for legendary Head Coach John McDonnell.
 Balumbu earned his bachelor’s degree in communications from Arkansas in 2009.